How to Apply Mineral Sunscreen (The Right Way!)

 In and of itself, doing the whole “add a generous dollop of sunblock to your skin” thing is totally fine to do, but that’s where the hiccups can start to arise.
 Many of us will try to pool it in one spot or pour a generous glob of it into our hands, while also simultaneously attempting to spread it along the length of our body.

 Instead of pooling it all together (and ending up looking like Frosty the Snowman in the process), it’s much better for you to try to apply it the correct way.
-The whole deal should include about an ounce or two for the whole body, with about spoonful set aside for the face and neck.
+The whole deal should include about an ounce or two for the whole body, with about a spoonful set aside for the face and neck.
 (5)

-After all, the point of mineral sunscreen is to have a layer of protection over the skin.
+After all, the point of mineral sunscreen is to have a layer of broad spectrum protection over the skin.
 The best way to do this is by applying bits throughout regions or sections, and rubbing it in evenly from there.
 Then by gliding it over your body uniformly, all the regions come together to form an even coat of sunscreen on your skin.

 You’ll want to add dots or dabs of the mineral sunscreen along a region of your body, such as your arm or your legs.
 Then gently but firmly rub in the sunscreen, spreading it across your body, until it mostly blends in.
 Move along down or up the line and trail of dots or dabs until it is all uniformly applied.

 You might wonder how to apply mineral sunscreen to your face, or how much mineral sunscreen to apply to a face, as well.
 You might even wonder when to apply mineral sunscreen in a makeup routine.
-Worry not, friends, the same conservative principle applies with the face.
+Worry not, friends, the same conservative principle applies to the face.

 Mineral sunscreens are very effective, so like we said, no more than a teaspoon amount is necessary for your face.
 The more liberally you apply, the thicker the coat, and the more white residue will appear.